Alistair Darling: Expenses claims

 In May 2009, The Daily Telegraph reported that Darling changed the designation of his second home four times in four years, allowing him to claim for the costs of his family home in Edinburgh, and to buy and furnish a flat in London including the cost of stamp duty and other legal fees.
 Darling said that "the claims were made within House of Commons rules".

 Nick Clegg, Leader of the Liberal Democrats, criticised him by saying: "given that very unique responsibility that [Darling] has [as Chancellor], it's simply impossible for him to continue in that role when such very major question marks are being raised about his financial affairs".
-A former Scottish Labour Chairman and treasurer described Darling's position as "untenable" and said that "[Darling] certainly shouldn't be in the Cabinet".
+A former Scottish Labour chairman and treasurer described Darling's position as "untenable" and said that "[Darling] certainly shouldn't be in the Cabinet".

 On 1 June 2009, Darling apologised "unreservedly" about a mistaken claim for £700, which he had agreed to repay.
 He was supported by the Prime Minister, who referred to the incident as an inadvertent mistake.

 In 2010, he resigned from the Faculty of Advocates as they were investigating a complaint about his expenses claims.
 Darling denied any connection between the two events.

 Better Together campaign

-Darling was the Chairman and one of the directors of the Better Together campaign, which campaigned for a "No" vote in the 2014 referendum on Scottish independence.
+Darling was the chairman and one of the directors of the Better Together campaign, which campaigned for a "No" vote in the 2014 referendum on Scottish independence.
 He was involved in the campaign's launch in June 2012, delivered a speech on the subject in the annual John P Mackintosh lecture in November 2012, and addressed a fringe meeting at the Scottish Conservative Conference in June 2013.
-In August 2014, Darling took part in Salmond & Darling: The Debate and Scotland Decides: Salmond versus Darling, televised debates with First Minister Alex Salmond on the pros and cons of Scottish Independence.
+In August 2014, Darling took part in Salmond & Darling: The Debate and Scotland Decides: Salmond versus Darling, televised debates with first minister Alex Salmond on the pros and cons of Scottish Independence.

 Darling was criticised by some Scottish Labour MPs and supporters who believed that working with Conservatives on the Better Together campaign might damage Labour's prospects in Scotland.
-At the general election a year after the referendum, Labour lost all but one of their seats in Scotland to the SNP, with swings of over 30% in several seats, including a UK record swing of 39.3% against Labour in Glasgow North East.
+In November 2014 he announced he would not recontest his seat at the 2015 general election.
+Subsequently Labour lost all but one of their seats in Scotland to the SNP, with swings of over 30% in several seats, including a UK record swing of 39.3% against Labour in Glasgow North East.
+Labour also lost Darling's former constituency to Joanna Cherry of the SNP.

 House of Lords

-Darling was nominated for a peerage in the 2015 Dissolution Honours, becoming Baron Darling of Roulanish and taking his seat in the House of Lords on 10 December 2015.
-On 28 July 2020, Lord Darling retired from the House of Lords, citing distance and the COVID-19 pandemic.
+Darling was nominated for a life peerage in the 2015 Dissolution Honours, becoming Baron Darling of Roulanish, of Great Bernera in the County of Ross and Cromarty on 1 December 2015.
+He was introduced to the House of Lords on 10 December 2015.
+Darling retired from the Lords on 28 July 2020, citing distance and the COVID-19 pandemic.